StuartCowley/music-library-ben-quinn/README.md

 $ cd music-library
 ```

-- Create an .env file and add local variables to:
+- Create a .env file and add local variables to:

   - DB_PASSWORD
   - DB_NAME